rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

-Lastly, we wanted to thank everyone who has to contributed to the Rust, whether you contributed a new feature or fixed a typo, your work has made Rust the amazing thing it is today.
+Lastly, we wanted to thank everyone who has to contributed to the Rust, whether you contributed a new feature or fixed a typo, your work has made Rust the amazing project it is today.
 We can't wait to see how Rust and its community will continue to grow and change, and see what you all will build with Rust in the coming decade!